oskarrough/dotfiles/OSX.md

 # How I like to setup my OSX

-After reinstalling OS X, here's what I normally do to configure it for personal use focused on development.
+After reinstalling OS X, this it how I configure it.

-Run these two to set the keyboard repeat rates faster:
+Run Apple Software Update and update everything.

+Make keys repeat faster when you hold them down:

 ```
 defaults write -g InitialKeyRepeat -int 10 # normal minimum is 15 (225 ms)
 defaults write -g KeyRepeat -int 1 # normal minimum is 2 (30 ms)
 ```

-## 1. Software

-Before anything, run Apple Software Update, update everything and install Xcode.

-And set keyboard repeat to as fast as possible in the System Preferences.

 ## 2. Homebrew and Fish